tmux-plugins/tmux-open/README.md

 - `o` - "open" a highlighted selection with the system default program. `open` for OS X or `xdg-open` for Linux.
 - `Ctrl-o` - open a highlighted selection with the `$EDITOR`
+- `Shift-s` - search the highlighted selection directly inside a search engine (defaults to google).

 ### Examples